bradendubois/dotfiles/README.md

 This last step could be different, depending on your preference and desire for [XDG Base Directories](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 This is not necessary to change, and will work as-is, but one might wish to set their `XDG_CONFIG_HOME` directory somewhere else.
 My `XDG_` environment variables are set in [zsh/zprofiles/zprofile](zsh/zprofiles/zprofile), and can be tweaked.
 Of course, doing so will require a fresh login to take effect.

+Also, in order to start tracking one's own files in [config](config), one may wish to tweak the [`.gitignore` file in the `config` subdirectory](config/.gitignore), as it may be a poor idea to track **everything**.
+This may be a lot of *unnecessary* or *sensitive* files, and one should be careful as to what begins being tracked by `git`.

 ### Application-Specific setup

 Here are a handful of ways to start using the provided config files for various applications.
+These files are located in [config](config).

 #### VS Code